coq/coq/doc/sphinx/language/core/modules.rst

 Thanks to this mechanism, ``.vo`` files are made available through the logical name of the folder they are in, extended with their own basename.
-For example, the name associated to the file ``path/fOO/Bar/File.vo`` is ``Lib.fOO.Bar.File``.
+For example, the name associated with the file ``path/fOO/Bar/File.vo`` is ``Lib.fOO.Bar.File``.
 The same caveat applies for invalid identifiers.
 When compiling a source file, the ``.vo`` file stores its logical name, so that an error is issued if it is loaded with the